ysthakur/CMSC417-Notes/content/Review/Final Exam Review.md

 ### [ICMP](../ICMP/ICMP.md) (Section 3.2.8; Ping and Traceroute in class slides)

+- A collection of error messages that are sent back to host if

 - [Ping](../ICMP/Ping.md) - Use ICMP echo messages
 - [Traceroute](../ICMP/Traceroute.md) - Sends packets with small TTLs so each router sends an ICMP Time Exceeded error message back